When the company violates a Wage Order, you may be owed money wages

 I will tell you exactly where I go, when it's not so apparent which Wage Order may apply.
 The State of California has a good webpage called "Which Wage Order?"
 You go to the "Which Wage Order?" page and search for warehouse and you will see that Wage Order 9 applies to your industry.

 If you work in a restaurant as a cook.
 You go to the "Which Wage Order?" page and search for restaurant and you will see that Wage Order 5 applies to your industry.

 But< you can't just go to the first wage order that describes your job.
 For example, if you search for "cook" you may really be thrown off track.

 If you can't figure it out, you can call my office and we can help.

 To learn more about your rights in a wage and hour case, read through our free book, California Truck & Delivery Driver Wage Theft: The Ultimate Straight Talk Guide to Getting Your Hard Earned Wages Back.

 An important example of the powerfulness of California Wage Orders

 California workers rights to rest breaks, actually come from the Wage Orders.
 Most Wage Orders have a Section 12, that lays out workers rights to rest breaks in that industry.
-The Wage Orders obligate employers to permit C and authorizes employees to take C off‑duty rest periods.
+The Wage Orders obligate employers to permit and authorize employees to take off‑duty rest periods.
 That is, during rest periods employers must relieve employees of all duties and relinquish control over how employees spend their time.
 This is from the powerful Augustus vs. ABM California Supreme Court case.
 Which is exactly what I urged the Court to follow in the California Supreme Court brief that I wrote in Augustus.